-For well over 42 years of private practice now, I have devoted my focus almost exclusively to living trusts, wills and basic estate planning for “salt of the earth” “Middle America” people.
-These are wonderful people who might not consider themselves “wealthy”, but are hard working, family loving people… who desire and deserve better than marginal and mediocre or even “cookie cutter” treatment all too commonly the “product” people receive in the truly important matter of preserving and protecting what they have worked hard to accumulate for the ones they love and the values they cherish.
+For well over 40 years of private practice now, I have devoted my focus almost exclusively to living trusts, wills and basic estate planning for wonderful “salt of the earth” “Middle America” people…hard working people, perhaps, not “wealthy” by common standards, but family loving people… who desire and deserve better than marginal and mediocre or even “cookie cutter” treatment that is all too commonly the “product” people receive with so many wills and trusts.
+I find that most wills and trusts DO NOT PRESERVE AND PROTECT what so many have worked a lifetime to accumulate and pass on to the ones they care so much about.

 I believe my clients have come to appreciate my relational approach, reasonable fees and commitment to remain on the journey with them and their family members.

 I now feel a bit like the old family doctor who is still delivering babies to a 3rd generation of family members!!

 My work on estate planning has been featured in FORTUNE and MEDICAL ECONOMICS magazines.

 My clients believe we live in a culture in free fall where few are spared the pain of loss to events like divorce, lawsuits, creditor problems, scams or even bankruptcies.

 Most lawyers write trusts that don’t address these realities at all.
 They might talk about avoiding probate and taxes, and getting the estate to children when they are old enough.
 But that’s where the trust stops.

 The problem is that if anything happens to children or grandchildren after “mom and dad” are gone, the trust mom and dad wrote and the money they spent for the Trust, end up worthless in the face of life events to keep inheritances safe from loss.
 I call those trusts “D.O.A.”…dead on arrival.
 Nobody really wants a “living trust” to be DEAD ON ARRIVAL…but most trusts I see are exactly that!